JoseRoca/AfxNova/docs/Graphics /GdiPlus Classes/CGpImage Classes.md

 ## <a name="getwidth"></a>GetWidth (CGpImage)

-Gets the width, in pixels, of this image
+Gets the width, in pixels, of an image

 ```
 FUNCTION GetWidth () AS UINT